Join Our Team

 General Responsibilities and Commitments:

-During Fall 2021, fellows will be expected to work an average of 6-10 hours per week.
+Fellows will be expected to work an average of 6-10 hours per week.
 The time commitment is generally flexible enough to accommodate various lab, coursework, clinical, research, and teaching schedules.
 However, some evening and weekend hours may be required, depending on the programming area and Center needs.

 Fellows will meet regularly with Grad Center staff and other fellows, will organize monthly events and workshops for graduate and professional students, and will assist with outreach and publicity related to their programming area.